 If you’re denied, don’t worry and try again in six months or later.
 Ask your issuer how you can improve your chances for the next time and follow that advice to work on your credit.

 What is a credit limit?

 Your credit limit is the maximum balance you can have on your credit card.
-It’s your spending limit determined by your issuer and it can be increased or decreased depending on your financial situation and credit card usage.
+It’s your spending limit determined by your issuer, and it can be increased or decreased depending on your financial situation and credit card usage.

 In some instances, you can go over your credit limit by a certain amount preset by your issuer.
 However, you’ll likely be charged with credit limit fees.
-Unless you’ve opted into such fees, a transaction that would exceed your credit line will be declined.
+Unless you’ve opted into such fees, a transaction that would exceed your credit line would be declined.

 How your credit limit affects your credit utilization